hansl404/paintjs/README.md

 # paintjs
 Simple paint app made with vanilla JS.
+Additional features to be added.

 How to Use
 --------------------------